 What is Santa Barbara like, and what is popular for weddings here?

-Typically, you should be planning a Santa Barbara wedding between the months of April and September.
+Typically, you should be planning a Santa Barbara wedding between late April and October.
 Most weddings in Santa Barbara take place outdoors, and these months have the best weather.
 Be advised that May and June are notoriously gloomy months here, and late summer or early autumn is typically the best chance for clear skies.

-As far as aesthetics go, it’s popular here for couples to want to highlight the Spanish style architecture and typical California vibes.
+As far as aesthetics go, it’s popular here for couples to want to highlight the Spanish-style architecture and laid-back California vibes.
 Decor is usually colorful, organic, and spring or summer-inspired, but the range of venues in Santa Barbara can complement a variety of decor styles well.

-Santa Barbara captures that destination wedding vibe without having to leave the US.
-It can accommodate a range of events, from activity focused elopements to big, multi-day celebrations.
+Santa Barbara captures that elevated, destination wedding vibe without having to leave the US.
+It can accommodate a range of events, from activity-focused elopements to big, multi-day celebrations.
 Additionally, its location makes it a great starting point for California road trips.
 You can easily hop onto the Pacific Coast Highway to other popular parts of California, like Big Sur or wine country, or you can even catch a ferry to Channel Islands National Park further south.

 Pros of planning a Santa Barbara wedding:

-✅ Destination feel with beaches, wine and mediterranean architecture
+✓ Destination feel with beaches, wineries, fine dining, and mediterranean architecture

-✅ Popular for weddings; many options for all sizes of events
+✓ Popular for weddings; many options and accommodations for all sizes of events

 Cons of Santa Barbara:

-❌ Expensive compared to other locations in the US
+✕ Expensive compared to other locations in California and the US